-Signal gives you encrypted text messages and phone calls.
-It relies on data, so it’s a great option for free calls and texts over wi-fi as well.
+Signal gives you encrypted messages, as well as voice and video calls.
+It relies on data, so it’s a great option for free calls and texts over Wi-Fi.
 This can be a huge advantage for those of us who don’t want to pay for SMS text messages and phone calls, or who want to make free international calls.

 It’s not only convenient, but security experts recommend Signal for a few different reasons.
 Signal is end-to-end encrypted, meaning that no one but your device and conversational partner’s device can read the messages you send.
-The team behind the software, Open Whisper Systems, is a privacy-centered nonprofit and relies on grants and donations.
+The team behind the software, Open Whisper Systems, is a privacy centered not-for-profit organization and relies on grants and donations.
 Perhaps most importantly, Signal is open source, meaning that the code is publicly viewable.
 It can be examined for potential security holes, and has stood up to auditing.
 All of these features make Signal one of the best options for boosting your communication security.

 Getting started with Signal

 When you first launch the app, it will ask you to verify your phone number.

 iPhone users: Type in your number and hit “Activate This Device.”
 You’ll receive a six-digit code via SMS text message, then type in the code and hit “Submit Verification Code.”

 Android users: Type in your phone number, hit “Register” and wait for the app to verify your phone number.
 When it finishes, it will ask if you want to make Signal your default messaging app, which will allow you to receive both SMS messages and Signal messages on the app.
 That’s up to you, but it’s important to remember that Signal will not encrypt conversations with anyone using regular old SMS text messages.